syncfusion-content/fileformat-docs/File-Formats/Presentation/Conversion.md

 //Open a PowerPoint presentation

-IPresentation presentation = Presentation.Open("Output.pptm");
+IPresentation presentation = Presentation.Open("Output.pptx");

-//Iterate through the slide collection to convert as image

-foreach (ISlide slide in presentation.Slides)

-{
+//Declare variables for custom Width and height int customWidth = 1500;
+int customHeight = 1000;

 //Convert the slide as image and return as stream

-Stream stream = slide.ConvertToImage(Syncfusion.Drawing.ImageFormat.Emf);
+Stream stream = presentation.Slides[0].ConvertToImage(Syncfusion.Drawing.ImageFormat.Emf);

 //Create a bitmap of specific width and height

-Bitmap bitmap = new Bitmap(1500, 1000, PixelFormat.Format32bppPArgb);
+Bitmap bitmap = new Bitmap(customWidth, customHeight, PixelFormat.Format32bppPArgb);

 //Get graphics from image